hms-dbmi/dseqr.docs/content/docs/general/Why Not Seurat?/index.md

 The OSCA handbook provides [recommendations](http://bioconductor.org/books/release/OSCA/multi-sample-comparisons.html#ambient-problems) for dealing with ambient expression.

 Ambient expression arrises from differential lysis between samples into the cell suspension.
-For example: RBCs lysing  → Hemoglobin detected in all cells  → Hemoglobin shows up as differentially expressed as compared to a sample without this issue.
+For example: RBCs lysing → Hemoglobin detected in all droplets → Hemoglobin shows up as differentially expressed as compared to samples without this issue.
+Seurat does not provide any recommendations for ambient expression.

 ### Time and memory